PIVX-Project/PIVX-SPMT/README.md

 #### <a name="setup2"></a>Connections
 If the IP and the credentials of the PIVX wallet are correct, it should connect with SPMT instantly.<br>
-Otherwise use the `Connect` button next to "PIVX server: Local Wallet".<br>
+Otherwise use the `Connect` button next to "PIVX RPC server: Local Wallet".<br>
 Connect the hardware device to USB and open the PIVX-App on it.<br>

-Click the button `Connect` next to "HW device: Ledger Nano S" to connect to the hardware device.
+Click the button `Connect` next to "Hardware Device: Ledger Nano S" to connect to the hardware device.
 <br><img src="doc/img/03.png" width="670"><br><br>

-Once successfully connected, it gives a confirmation message and the led turns purple.
+Once successfully connected, it gives a confirmation message and the light turns purple.
 <br><img src="doc/img/04.png" width="670"><br><br>

 #### <a name="setup3"></a>Setting up a Masternode configuration
-Click on `New Masternode` and fill all the informations of the remote node:
+Click `New Masternode` (big button below the list) and fill all the informations of the remote node:
  - <b>Name</b> : an alias for the masternode entry
  - <b>IP Address / IP Port</b> : Public IP address and port of the remote masternode
  - <b>MN Priv Key</b> : masternode private key.
 If you have already seup the remote node, copy here the `masternodeprivkey` from the pivx.conf file.<br>